This post may contain affiliate links. Please read our disclosure policy.

 Ingredients you will need

-• Chicken: we used chicken thighs, but you can use chicken breasts instead.
+• Chicken: I used chicken thighs, but you can use chicken breasts instead.
 Or even any other protein of your choice.

 • Toasted Sesame seeds: this ingredient could be optional if you do not have it handy.
 But it does add a light nutty flavor to the meal.

-• Green Onions: This ingredient is used to garnish the meal and give it a nice kick in the flavor department.
+• Green Onions: Used to garnish the meal and give it a nice kick in the flavor department.

 • Avocado: Optional for garnishing.
 Not included in the recipe card.
 This is just a personal preference.